adeniyi1379/Adeniyi1379/README.md

 Hey, Welcome to __ADERONMU__ __ADENIYI__ Page

-I am currently working on my technicall data analysis skills.
+I am currently working on my technical data analysis skills.

 You are free to ask me about my journey on data analysis.